-If you have heard about the term aperture and didn’t understand that term then don’t worry this topic has it all covered for you.
+If you have heard about the term aperture but didn’t understand it then don’t worry this topic has it all covered for you.
 Basically, the camera aperture is like a curtain.
-The more you open it the light will pass through it.
+The wider you open it the more light will pass through it.
 The aperture is denoted with f-number where f is the focal length.
-Now you may have a question in mind that what is focal length?
+Now you may think that what is focal length?
 Basically, the focal length is the distance between the lens and the focus it has on the object.
-Like distance between a focused tree and lens.
+Like distance between a focused tree and the lens.

 Understanding the camera aperture deeply

 Now there are many lenses with different apertures in it.
 Such as f/1., f/2.8 etc. lower f-number means the high width of the aperture which results in more light to pass and makes images brighter.